dxataclub/nelsonfrick/README.md

 ![alt text](image.png)

 ## Nelson Book Pirater, The Problem:
 A Canadian textbook hub available at [mynelson.com](https://mynelson.com) only allows you to view pages in your browser.
-You can download the pdf's one by one but the pages are spread across many directories, making it difficult.
+You can download the pdf's one by one but the pages are spread across many directories.
+This is difficult for anyone wanting to freely own their books.

 ## What does this script do?